KfirShainholtz/Prolog-HTTP-Server-with-some-ai/README.md

 # Prolog HTTP Server (and a little AI checkers game)
 I haven't found any when I *needed* it badly, so here's a little implementation of a Prolog HTTP server (with the game Checkers using AI implemented by minimax alogirthm)
+* NOTE: this is just a basic example of using Prolog HTTP module to create a basic server which listens on a default port to a POST request (with CORS enabled).

 Not proud at any chunk of this code, and the actual game is too messy, but figured that someone would need to use it in his finals project, or for some weird reason when writing a Prolog server (why would u).